FireflySpectra/firefly_release/README.md

 ```
 python run/firefly_manga.py
 ```
 To modify the input spectrum and other parameters edit one of these three python scripts.
-The script
+The following script provides an example how to read in Firefly output:
 ```
 python run/read_firefly.py
 ```
-provides an example how to read in Firefly output.

 ## Stellar Population model templates